Car in Denmark

 Who should you contact if you have questions?

-If you have any questions about importing and exporting vehicles, or about using a foreign car in Denmark, contact the Danish Motor Vehicle Agency.
+If you have any questions about registering a car, registration tax or about using a foreign car in Denmark, you can contact the Danish Motor Vehicle Agency.

-If you have any questions about periodic inspections, contact the Danish Road Traffic Authority.
+If you have questions about periodic inspections, contact the Danish Road Traffic Authority.

 Please fill in our contact form if you have any questions or if you have encountered an obstacle in another Nordic country.